 DAM Champ: Jennifer Neer

-Jennifer Neer is a Data Integration Specialist and wear a lot of hats – she manages a team of people who make sure that their product images are available everywhere from their internal database to third-party sales sites.
+DAM champ Jennifer Neer is a Data Integration Specialist and wears a lot of hats – she manages a team of people who make sure that their product images are available everywhere from their internal database to third-party sales sites.
 She is relatively new to digital asset management systems but has great advice on creating a great user experience.

 Connect with Neer on LinkedIn.